PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 Relational databases generally assume that all data in the database conforms to one schema: although that schema can be changed (through schema migrations; i.e., `ALTER` statements), there is exactly one schema in force at any one point in time.

-By contrast, schema-on-read ("schemaless") databases don’t enforce a schema, so the database can contain a mixture of older and newer data formats written at different times.
+By contrast, schema-on-read ("schemaless") databases don't enforce a schema, so the database can contain a mixture of older and newer data formats written at different times.

 When a data format or schema changes, a corresponding change to application code often needs to happen.
 However, in a large application, code changes often cannot happen instantaneously.